pluteski/speech-to-text/blog/content/hashgraph.md

 To be fair, because of its positioning and licensing, Hashgraph is most directly comparable to Hyperledger, which is also a scalable DLT using a Practical Byzantine Fault Tolerance (PBFT) consensus algorithm.
-Other enterprise-grade commercial systems include
-LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
+Other directly comparable enterprise-grade commercial systems include LMAX and its variants, such as [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) and Bitshares.
 Their ts/sec are as follows: